near/near-lake-framework-rs/README.md

 $5.19 + $12.96 = $18.15
 ```

-The price depends on the number of shards but the difference wouldn't be drastic
+The price depends on the number of shards

 ## Future plans